+b.
 Safeguards for Storage and Transmission

 Counties are obligated to maintain and ensure the confidentiality, privacy and security of any protected health information being transmitted in any format.
-All emails containing PHI or PII shall be sent using HIPAA-compliant encryption.
+All emails containing PHI or PII shall be sent using HIPAA-compliant encryption, except in situations where ADA accommodations are being made.
 (NOTE: Emails shall not contain PHI/PII in the subject line.
 Subject lines are often not encrypted, even when using HIPAA-compliant encryption.)
 When a County sends ePHI outside the county on an encrypted device, the key to decrypt shall be provided to the recipient separately from the device.

-Reporting of Breach or Unauthorized Use or Disclosure
+5. Reporting of Breach or Unauthorized Use or Disclosure

-Counties shall report any suspected or actual breach of privacy or security, or unauthorized use or disclosure of PII/PHI to the HCPF County Relations team (County Relations webform or HCPF CountyRelations@state.co.us) within three (3) business days of discovering the incident.
+Counties shall report any suspected or actual breach of privacy or security, or unauthorized use or disclosure of PII/PHI to the HCPF County Relations team (County Relations webform or HCPF_CountyRelations@state.co.us) within three (3) business days of discovering the incident.
 The Department will provide instruction to the county and may seek additional information.
 The county shall investigate and respond to the Department within five (5) business days of receiving the Department's instructions and questions.
 The county shall also take all necessary action to address the breach or unauthorized use or disclosure.
 The Department's Privacy Officer will be responsible for reporting HIPAA reportable breaches to the Secretary of Health and Human Services.

-Tracking Disclosures
+- 6. Tracking Disclosures - a.
 Accounting of Disclosures